PenguLoader/PenguLoader/README.md

 We highly recommend you to use npm project for building plugins.
 With TypeScript or other languages require transpilation, you need a build tool to build them, Webpack, Rollup or Vite is the best choice.

-You can also use any font-end library to build custom UI, e.g React, Preact, Vue, Svelte, SolidJS, etc. With front-end tooling, its hot-reload/HMR will help you to do faster.
+You can also use any front-end library to build custom UI, e.g React, Preact, Vue, Svelte, SolidJS, etc. With front-end tooling, its hot-reload/HMR will help you to do faster.

 Example plugins:
 - [./plugins/@default](./plugins/@default): Vite with SolidJS + SASS + TypeScript